wp_nav_menu()WP 3.0.0

 } );

-// Changes the basic parameters of the menu
+// Changes the main menu parameters

 add_filter( 'wp_nav_menu_args', 'filter_wp_menu_args' );